an ARM in a Mac?

 T1 & T2

 Moving the critical blocks of the T2 to an M-series processor has many benefits.
-Right off the bat there is one less IC on the motherboard, reducing both costs and space requirements.
+Right off the top there is one less IC on the motherboard, reducing both costs and space requirements.
 Further, one would only be communicating within the M-series processor saving time and energy, compared to communicating with an external chipset.
-The inclusion of blocks from the T2 is a given.
+The inclusion of T2 blocks is a given.

 the NE wildcard

 Will a Neural Engine (NE) be included on any M-series processor?
 This is a very interesting question.
 The NE is a large block on the A-series, performing machine learning and AI functions.
 Apple’s NE has only been around since the A11, but it appears to be integral to the current functionality and workload.
 In particular it is central to processing related to the iPhone’s camera.
 Quite a bit of time in the September 2019 Keynote was devoted to this task.
 It was also noted that the CPU, GPU and NE are all involved, where a dedicated block balances computational loading between them.

 We are back to the original question: will the NE be included in any M-series processor?
 We know it is important for the camera, but Macs do not have this functionality.
 Yes, there is a webcam in all Mac laptops, and iMacs, but this is nowhere near the same.
 A webcam is simple video capture for communications.
 This would imply the NE is not needed.
 Is there another use for it?
 Could it be used, again with load balancing, to finally turn Macs into gaming machines?
 Could it work in co-ordination with the GPU and CPU for image processing and graphics rendering?